karthikmohan1702/EVA6/Session_4/Backpropagation/README.md

 Since we have all the partial derivatives ready.
 Now its time to perform the gradient descent approach & update the existing weights by subtracting these partial derivatives that we have calculated in the above steps with a learning rate.

-**Learning rate** in the gradient descent tells us how much steps is needed to reach the global minima or less error.
-Here we have used learning rates like 0.1, 0.2, 0.5, 0.8, 1, 2, 8 & 20.

     w1 = w1 - learning_rate * dE_total/dw1
     w2 = w2 - learning_rate * dE_total/dw2
     w3 = w3 - learning_rate * dE_total/dw3